Houses For Sale In Logandale, Nevada

-Las Vegas is 64 miles from Overton and Logandale, which together was re-named Moapa Town in 1981.
+Las Vegas is 64 miles from Overton and Logandale, which together were re-named Moapa Town in 1981.
 It seems like no one calls it Moapa Town, and I didn’t even know this until I did the research for this page.
-Moapa Town is located between I-15 and Lake Mead on the south side of Valley of Fire State Park and Glendale, Nevada.
-The area is absolutely beautiful, especially when the flowers bloom.
+And I’ve sold 3 properties there!

 Before Hoover Dam

-Through-out the 1800s, Morman settlers descended to the area that was Southern Utah to farm the land.
+Throughout the 1800s, Morman settlers descended to the area that was Southern Utah to farm the land.
 With three water sources in the valley, the area was quite popular.
 When Utah’s state line changed, many Mormons in these small towns relocated back to Utah.
 One town close to Overton was St. Thomas, which became a ghost town.

 The government bought the St. Thomas ghost town in the 1930s, and St. Thomas went under Lake Mead’s waters for almost 80 years.
 Before St. Thomas was covered, some residents, along with the cemetery, moved to Overton.
-Even though St. Thomas is protected by the National Park Service, historians and curious tourists like to investigate the ruins.
+Even though St. Thomas is protected by the National Park Service, historians, and curious tourists like to investigate the ruins.

 History of Overton and Logandale

 The airports for both towns still remain open, Perkins Field and Echo Bay Airport.
 The locals still call the cities by their separate names, but legally they are merged.

 Moapa Town sits along the Muddy River and the Meadow Valley Wash, which merge and drain into Lake Mead.
 The place where the wash met the Virgin River before Hoover Dam was built is now under Lake Mead’s waters.

 In the 1930s, Overton Marina was built 11 miles down the road on Lake Mead’s northern-most arm.
 In 2007 as water levels dropped, the Overton Beach Marina closed.
 Today there are no longer marina docks on this arm of the lake.

-We Sell Las Vegas, Henderson, North Las Vegas and 13 Other Southern Nevada Cities
+We Sell Las Vegas, Henderson, North Las Vegas, and 13 Other Southern Nevada Cities

 Call or text us today with any questions or for an appointment to see some of these great homes- 702-750-7599